labuladong/fucking-algorithm/dynamic_programming/AnalysisOfDynamicProgramming.md

 The time to solve a subproblem, as above, there is no loop, the time is O(1).

-Therefore, the time complexity of this algorithm is O(n).Instead of a brute-force algorithm, it's a dimension reduction attack.
+Therefore, the time complexity of this algorithm is O(n).
+Instead of a brute-force algorithm, it's a dimension reduction attack.

 So far, the efficiency of the recursive solution with memos is the same as that of the iterative dynamic programming solution.
 In fact, this approach is almost identical to iterative dynamic programming, except that it is called "top-down" and dynamic programming is called "bottom-up".